sabuhamdiya/migan/README.md

 political corruption, and human development for the year 2020.
 Information were collected from https://ourworldindata.org/

+# Goal

+The project aims to provide policymakers with actionable insights to address migration challenges effectively.
+We seek to inform evidence-based policies at local and international levels by analyzing the relationship between migration patterns and socio-economic and environmental factors.
+Through data-driven analysis, we aim to identify key drivers of migration and empower policymakers to develop targeted interventions for sustainable development and social cohesion.

 # Description of Files:
 Migan_Analysis.py: Python script containing the main analysis code. world-bounds-a.zip: Zip file containing shapefile for global boundaries.